ulaspolat/case-study/documentation.md

 ### 2. Query Parser Agent

-The Query Parser Agent is responsible for parsing complex natural language queries into structured data:
+The Query Parser Agent enhances natural language queries for better search performance:

-1. **Structured Query Parsing**:
+1. **Query Enhancement**:
-   - Converts natural language queries into structured JSON format
+   - Optimizes natural language queries for better keyword and semantic search
-   - Extracts specific room features, requirements, and preferences
-   - Uses LLM capabilities to understand complex or ambiguous queries
+   - Identifies key search terms related to hotel room features
+   - Removes filler words and adds relevant synonyms where helpful
+   - Structures queries to emphasize important search terms

 2. **Cost Optimization**:
    - Uses the `should_use_llm` method to determine if a query is complex enough to warrant LLM processing
    - Simple queries bypass the LLM to reduce API costs
-   - Complex queries benefit from structured parsing for better search accuracy
+   - Complex queries benefit from enhancement for better search accuracy

-3. **Feature Extraction**:
+3. **Output Format**:
-   - Identifies logical operators (e.g., "and", "or") in queries
-   - Extracts specific room types, capacities, views, and amenities
+   - Returns both the original query and the enhanced query
+   - Preserves all important constraints and requirements from the original query
-   - Maintains the original query for fallback keyword searching
+   - Makes the query more effective for keyword and semantic search engines

 ### 3. Search Engine

-The Search Engine combines multiple search approaches with optimized processing:
+The Search Engine uses two primary search approaches:

 1. **Keyword-Based Search**:
    - Uses TF-IDF (Term Frequency-Inverse Document Frequency) to match keywords in descriptions